 It is a Gazelle Ultimate C80 53cm, Sienna Light in colour.
 In late June, it was mostly assembled and shipped from a company called Citrus Cycles in Chemainus, British Columbia.
 Behind it, on the wall is a shelf I built for the battery charger, the battery itself housed in the black section of the diagonal structure between the two wheels on the bike.
 My C80 came in this cardboard container:

 All I had to do was reposition and tighten the front handlebars and screw in the pedals (reverse thread on the left pedal or else pedalling action might unscrew the pedal, who knew).
 Our eldest son, Matt recommended the bike model to me.
-He sells e-bikes in Hood River, Oregon and his thought was this would be perfect model for me…and it is.
+He sells e-bikes in Hood River, Oregon and he thought was this would be perfect model for me…and it is.
 No bike derailleur – I know nothing about bikes and derailleurs so wanted something that did not have high or technical maintenance issues.
 The chain cannot come off and lasts for about 10 years.
 All I have needed so far is some Allen wrenches or keys, a multi-tool set of which another of our sons, Joe (triathlete, avid cyclist) gave me for my birthday and a torque wrench for making sure any adjustments to various nuts are not over-or under-tightened.
 Learning to use the torque wrench was novel and I think I have acquired the torque technique.
 Matt also supplemented his expertise with a generous gift certificate to a local bike store, London Bicycle Cafe from where I bought my helmet, side-mirrors, and front pack:

 The front pack carries my phone, packaged N95 masks, wrench set, and an address ID tag with Jen’s phone number.
 From my motorcycle riding days, I am accustomed to having side-view mirrors and consider them essential to the kind of touring style of riding I do.
 The brakes are disc ones, so really good quality and I replaced the original bell with one of higher and more audible pitch.
 On all rides, I turn on front and rear lights and my helmet even has a battery-powered triangular light on the back…not so visible in bright light but discernible when overcast or dark.
 Very quickly, I learned riding necessitated much more padding on the seat, or my seat than regular clothing.
 Thus, I now own gel-padded shorts and gel-padded, reflective tights, and more recently, a wind-water-proof jacket and balaclava, the latter two essential for Fall rides in cooler weather.